No whistleblower should go unheard or unprotected.

 Complaints policy

 Every year we advise thousands of whistleblowers and support hundreds of businesses with their whistleblowing arrangements.
-We aim to provide an excellent service.
-However, from time to time, you may feel we got things wrong or could do things better.
-When this happens, we want to hear from you.
+We aim to provide you with an excellent service.
+However, from time to time, you may feel we got things wrong or we could do things better and when this happens, we want to know.

 If you have any other concern about any aspect of our services, please follow our formal complaint process.